-- Clarity and separation of highs, mids, and bass is phenomenal.
+- The clarity and separation of highs, mids, and bass are phenomenal.

 - Very revealing.
 If your mix sounds good on these, it will translate extremely well to other sources.

-- Minimal changes required after initial mix-down.
+- Minimal changes are required after the initial mix-down.
 Very accurate and true.